SharePoint/sp-dev-training-spfx-web-parts/README.md

 ## Watch the Module

-This module has been recorded and is available in the Office Development YouTube channel: [SharePoint Framework Training - Developing with the SharePoint Framework: Web Parts](https://www.youtube.com/watch?v=m1l_sgSwKek&list=PLR9nK3mnD-OV-RPXQ3Lco845qoEy7VJoc)
+This module has been recorded and is available in the SharePoint Development YouTube channel: [SharePoint Framework Training - Developing with the SharePoint Framework: Web Parts](https://www.youtube.com/watch?v=m1l_sgSwKek&list=PLR9nK3mnD-OV-RPXQ3Lco845qoEy7VJoc)

 ## Contributors